Generic Name: Ifosfamide (eye FOSS fa mide)

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how ifosfamide affects you.

 - Talk with your doctor before getting any vaccines.
-Use with ifosfamide may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with ifosfamide may either raise the chance of an infection or make the vaccine not work as well.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.